jasonrudolph/one-rep-max/README.md

          ./script/seed <your-api-key>

+# Building and deploying

+ClojureScript One provides a [handy script for producing deployment artifacts][clojurescript-one-build-script].

+    ./script/build

+The output includes the application's JavaScript compiled in advanced mode, the host HTML page, and all of the resources in the `public` directory.

+The build script deposits the deployment artifacts in the `./out/public` directory.
+Inside you'll find `index.html`: the host page for the application.
+You can open `index.html` directly in a browser, and you're ready to rock.

+Since the deployment artifacts are just static content (i.e., JavaScript, HTML, etc.), you can deploy the app just about anywhere.
+(Heck, you could even [host it on Dropbox][deploy-to-dropbox].)
+Personally, I host the app on a simple Apache server, and I use `./script/deploy` to build, deploy, and tag in one step.
+If you want to deploy the app to your own host, this script might serve as a starting point.

 # Back up your data

 If you use One Rep Max for real production data (i.e., you use it to